Break's

 Sorry, but the only type of data you'll find here is factual.
 For opinions, comments and such, use Pouet instead.
 And no, I'm not affiliated with them either.

-Why so few categories?
+Why so few release categories?

 Of course, if you spot any categories that are clearly incorrect, such as some megademo being called a diskmag, email me and I'll fix it.